mythkiven/mkTranslate/README.md

 - support google translation
 - support youdao translation
 - support i18ns.com translation
+- Check if the network is available, so choose google or Youdao translation channel
 - more features will be added..

 **The default translation is google translation, you can specify other translation channels**